bohanzhu/test_doc/README.md

 * Configure arguments in build_data_run.py (field names in annotation file, list of paths to annotation files and image files and output directory)
 * Run build_data_run.py
 * Inference results will be stored in OUTPUT_PATH in caption_infer.py

-Training Data
-Setup storage space on Qumluo.
-Data set 1
-Identify 80% of collections for training set1/training/coll-xxxx
-Reserve rest of the collections for testing set1/testing/coll-xxxx
-Data set 2
-Divide each collection.
-Mark 80% of the collection for training set2/coll-xxxx/training
-Reserve the remaining part of the collection for testing set2/coll-xxx/testing
-Data set 3
-Generate 20 groups based on keywords
-Mark 80% of each group for training set3/key-###/training
-Reserve the remaining part of the group for testing set3/key-###/testing
-Testing Data Set 1
-Start with Inception.
-Generate keywords for set1/testing/coll-xxxx
-Use local data (set1/training/coll-xxxx) to train the model further.
-Generate keywords for set1/testing/coll-xxxx
-Compare results

-Testing Data Set 2
-Start with Inception.
-Generate keywords for set1/testing/coll-xxxx
-Clear local data (set1/training/coll-xxxx) by removing proper nouns.
-Use cleaned local data  to train the model further.
-Generate keywords for set1/testing/coll-xxxx
-Compare results

 ### Build TF Records